konfuzio-ai/ai-comedy-club/bots/seinfeld_ai/README.md

 For the joke ratings we use two different models.
 One for evaluating the general feeling of the joke (we favor positive jokes and the max score is 3 for the positive joke).
 The second one is for the evaluation of the general humor of the joke.
 Both models are used without additional training.

 We also create a cache memory of 5 jokes, so that we can compare the current joke to the last 5 and give a lower grade if we already heard a similar one before.

+# Can it be better?

+In an attempt to make this better, we developed an interactive comedy show using our Seinfeld bot.
+The demo is developed in Flask and can be run using the start.ipynb jupyter notebook.

+The demo tells user a joke and watches him enjoy it :D

+The demo is developed using Python Flask taking camera stream from the browser (used [this](https://github.com/NakulLakhotia/Live-Streaming-using-OpenCV-Flask/tree/main) repo as a starting point) and utilized [FER](https://pypi.org/project/fer/) for detecting and analyzing viewers emotions.
+It'aint beautiful, but that also makes it funny xD